-Overview: How Terra interfaces with Google Cloud
+How Terra uses service accounts to interface with Google Cloud

 To maintain the high security required for working with controlled-access data in the cloud, Terra cannot use your user ID when interacting with cloud resources external to Terra.
-Instead, Terra creates and uses additional Google accounts (specific to you) called "pet service accounts."
-Terra also puts all of these "pet service accounts" into a convenient Google Group (specific to you) called a "Proxy Group."
+Instead, Terra creates and uses additional Google accounts (specific to you) called pet service accounts.
+Terra also puts all of these pet service accounts into a convenient Google Group (specific to you) called a Proxy Group.

-Pet service accounts
+Pet service account details

 Your pet service account has the format: